- UK’s favourite long distance cycle route

 The route is now one of quiet traffic free country lanes through hillsides dotted with small farms.
 Next place of interest is Greystoke Castle on which the legend of Tarzan is based.
-Shortly afterwards you will arrive in Penrith.
-Your accommodation is centrally placed, enabling you absorb this bustling little town.
+Shortly afterwards you will arrive at your accommodation in Edenhall.

 - Meals: Breakfast

-From Penrith you continue on to Edenhall and Langwathby.
+From Edenhall you continue on to Langwathby.
 From here the route gets a little harder as you reach Hartside Pass (580 metres).
 Take a moment to enjoy the spectacular views before you set off again!
 The day ends with a long and exhilarating descent into Alston which will be home for the evening.

 - Meals: Breakfast